 Also referred to as: Hard Drive

-Hard Disk Drive is a non-volatile data storage device, typically installed internally in a computer attached directly to the disk controller of the motherboard connected using an ATA, SCSI or SATA cable.
+A Hard Disk Drive is a non-volatile data storage device, typically installed internally in a computer attached directly to the disk controller of the motherboard connected using an ATA, SCSI or SATA cable.
 A HDD is made up of spinning magnetized disks determining the speed your computer is able to access information.

 iDRAC – Integrated Dell Remote Access Controller